BrandonGatewood/distributedOrderProcessingSystem/README.md

 ## Inventory Service

-The Inventory Service will consume `OrderCreatedEvent`, verify inventory availability, and publish inventory processed events.
+The Inventory Service will consume `OrderCreatedEvent`, verify inventory availability, and publish an inventory processed event.

 ```mermaid
 flowchart LR